llvm/circt/README.md

 }
 ```

-This allows you to invoke `build check-cirt` from any directory and have it do
+This allows you to invoke `build check-circt` from any directory and have it do
 the right thing.

-## Submitting changes to CIRT
+## Submitting changes to CIRCT

 The project is small so there is no formal process yet.
 Just talk to Chris, or
 create a PR.